azlabsphp/laravel-oauth-clients/README.md

 To create a personnal access client:

-> php artisan drewlabs:oauth-clients:create <NAME> --personnal
+> php artisan drewlabs:oauth-clients:create <NAME> --personal

 **Note** Please use `php artisan drewlabs:oauth-clients:create --help` for more options